Equestria Girls: Was It Really All That Bad?

 She is about to go to sleep when a mysterious mare breaks in and steals her crown.
 The "mane six" and Twilight chase her, but she gets a way in a mysterious magical portal that looks like a mirror.
-Celestia comes in with the exposition as usual, explaining to Twilight that she must go through the portal and retrieve her crown, since it's also one of the six Elements of Harmony.
+Celestia explains that Twilight must go through the portal and retrieve her crown, since it's also one of the six Elements of Harmony.
 She will be expected to go and face this danger alone.

 Doing that somehow entails all the girls putting on these adorable yellow pony ears and dancing around in the school cafeteria.
 Hey, it was cute!
 Over time, the mane 6 work together to get Twilight voted as princess.
-However, when she's onstage accepting her crown, Snips and Snails (now under Shimmer's control instead of Trixie's) steal Spike, creating a dramatic, intense standoff where Shimmer threatens to destroy the portal if Twilight doesn't relinquish her crown.
-However, Twilight is not threatened so easily and, once Spike is safe, refuses to let go of her crown.
-Her experience taught her that her friends, which are the most important thing to her, exist in any world.
+But when she's accepting her crown, Snips and Snails (now under Shimmer's control instead of Trixie's) steal Spike!.
+This creates a dramatic standoff where Shimmer threatens to destroy the portal if Twilight doesn't relinquish her crown.
+Twilight refuses to let go of her crown, once she assures that Spike is safe.

 She transforms into a red, winged, demon-like creature using the power of the crown.
-Shimmer terrorizes the entire school with her freaky powers, but is defeated when Twilight rises up against her, saying that the "magic of friendship" exists in all worlds.
+Shimmer terrorizes the entire school with her powers, but is defeated when Twilight rises up against her, saying that the "magic of friendship" exists in all worlds.

 - They don't gloss over the awkward, uncomfortable transition from pony to human.
 Some shows and movies act like being human when you've been something else comes naturally, but it shouldn't.

-- Costumes were cool and crowd scenes were interesting.
+- Costumes were cool, and crowd scenes were interesting.
 Every scene was very lively and interesting.

 - Also, it's kind of funny how the name Twilight Sparkle is synonymous with the name of the villain, Sunset Shimmer.

 - Some things are not very well explained.
 For instance, it's revealed that, in a new world, a single Element of Harmony can have tremendous power, even by itself.
-First of all this makes no sense (because the Elements only work in Equestria when all six are combined in, well, harmony), and second of all, the powers it gives are vaguely described.
+This makes no sense, because the Elements only work in Equestria when all six are combined in, well, harmony.
+Second, the powers it gives are vaguely described.